MicrosoftDocs/msix-docs/msix-src/psf/run-scripts-with-package-support-framework.md

 Make sure to also include the StartingScriptWrapper.ps1 file in your package and place it in the same folder as your executable.
 You can copy this file from the [PSF NuGet package](https://www.nuget.org/packages/Microsoft.PackageSupportFramework/).

-Make sure to include the following "StartingScriptWrapper.ps1" in your package, and locate it in the same folder where your executable is.
-You can copy it from the package support framework NuGet package (https://www.nuget.org/packages/Microsoft.PackageSupportFramework/).

 ## Enable scripts

 To specify what scripts will run for each packaged application executable, you need to modify the [config.json file](package-support-framework.md#create-a-configuration-file).
 To tell PSF to run a script before the execution of the packaged application, add a configuration item called `startScript`.
 To tell PSF to run a script after the packaged application finishes add a configuration item called `endScript`.